 Building a fox proof poultry pen

 In areas where invasive species are abundant, the best way to protect poultry is to contain them in a secure area.
-Exclusion fencing or a fox-proof poultry pen is also considered the most humane technique to control foxes.
-Ensure poultry are secured during the night when foxes are most active.
+Exclusion fencing or a fox-proof poultry pen is considered the most humane technique to control foxes.
+Ensure you secure your poultry during the night when foxes are most active.

 Fox-proof pen features